vishnunair3009/FlytBase-Technical-Assesment/README.md

    2) Deconfliction & Visualization: Second, run the main system to check for spatial and temporal conflicts and produce visual outputs.

-This seperation ensures modularity , making it easier to test with different scenarios and scale up for larger datasets.
+This seperation ensures modularity , making it easier to test with different scenarios and scale up for larger datasets, making it ideal for UTM type implementations.

 # Installation Guide - How to Run ?